-Fortunately, appropriate medical and self care can lower the risks of these complications.
+Fortunately, appropriate medical and self-care can lower the risks of these complications.
 Your health care provider may suggest that more tests be done during pregnancy.
 These might include ultrasounds to measure your baby’s size, a glucose tolerance test to screen for gestational diabetes, and other diagnostic tests later in pregnancy to monitor your baby’s development.

-The following self care tips can help you make your pregnancy a healthy one for you and your baby:
+The following self-care tips can help you make your pregnancy a healthy one for you and your baby:

 - Avoid pregnancy risks such as alcohol and smoking.

-- Try not to gain too much weight; your health care provider will provide recommended weight gain.
+- Try not to gain too much weight; your health care provider will provide the recommended weight gain.

 - Be selective about your food choices; choose food sources that contain vitamins, minerals, and protein.